More than 10 million tourists a year are attracted to this beautiful country, and if you haven’t visited yet, we highly recommend you do!

-Stretching down the Adriatic coast from just east of Italy (Croatia actually borders with Slovenia) all the way to Montenegro, it has an extensive coastline and many gorgeous towns and cities lining it.
+Stretching down the Adriatic coast from just east of Italy (Croatia borders Slovenia) to Montenegro, it has an extensive coastline and many gorgeous towns and cities lining it.

 The mainland coast is actually over 1,700 kilometres (1,104 miles) from end to end, and as well as the mainland, the country includes a staggering 1,246 islands – though the majority of these are just islets or rocks.

-Some of the larger islands are major tourist destinations, offering beautiful beaches and a climate to rival southern Italy, Greece or Turkey.
+Some larger islands are major tourist destinations, offering beautiful beaches and a climate rivalling southern Italy, Greece or Turkey.

-The historic cities are big tourist draws too, particularly Dubrovnik, Split, and Stari Grad.
+The historic cities are big tourist draws, particularly Dubrovnik, Split, and Stari Grad.

-Inland Croatia has wonderful mountain scenery, plenty of lakes, caves, fields and forests, and these parts of the country are becoming very popular as nature tourism destinations.
+Inland Croatia has lovely mountain scenery, plenty of lakes, caves, fields and forests, and these parts of the country are becoming very popular as nature tourism destinations.

 Popular Towns, Cities and Islands

-Dubrovnik has long been one of the top tourist destinations in the whole of the Adriatic and contains one of the best preserved medieval walled cities in the world.
+Dubrovnik has long been one of the top tourist destinations in the Adriatic and contains one of the best-preserved medieval walled cities in the world.

-Split is the largest coastal city and doesn’t have quite the same charming appeal of Dubrovnik.
+Split is the largest coastal city and doesn’t have quite the same charming appeal as Dubrovnik.

-Then there’s Stari Grad, the oldest town and one of the oldest in Europe, and it’s set on the island of Hvar.
+Then there’s Stari Grad, the oldest town and one of the oldest in Europe, and it’s set on Hvar Island.

 Cuisine and Wines

-There are two main wine regions in Croatia: Continental and Coastal, and Croatian wines are becoming increasingly popular around Europe.
+Croatia has two main wine regions: Continental and Coastal, and Croatian wines are becoming increasingly popular around Europe.

 Weather and climate

-Along the Adriatic Coast it’s a different story – the climate here is more Mediterranean and they experience a great deal of sunshine every year.
+It’s a different story along the Adriatic Coast – the climate here is more Mediterranean, and they experience great sunshine every year.

-Temperatures get warm but not extremely hot so it’s comfortable for sightseeing yet warm enough for beach days and sunbathing too.
+Temperatures get warm but not extremely hot, so it’s comfortable for sightseeing yet warm enough for beach days and sunbathing.